open/close all folders

 - At the end of Mega Man Zero 1, the tyrannical ruler of Neo Arcadia was defeated by Zero.
 In Zero 2, Harpuia, de facto leader of Copy-X's 4 Guardians, assumes leadership, while keeping it a secret from the Neo Arcadian citizens that Copy-X was dead.

-- Red Faction has the first half of the game hunting down Capek, after that it's fight against mercenaries and their leader Masato.
+- Red Faction has the first half of the game hunting down Capek, after that it's fight against the mercenaries he hired and their leader Colonel Masako.

 - Often in Castlevania games, Dracula isn't always revived for most of the time the castle is around.
 This leaves Death to try and figure out how to revive him and set some of the plots in motion, such as in Harmony of Dissonance and Portrait of Ruin.
 Inevitably, he succeeds (or fails but but comes back anyway) and Dracula is once again the final boss.

 - The plot of Castlevania: Symphony of the Night turns out to be an attempt by Shaft, Dracula's magician from Castlevania: Rondo of Blood, to corrupt Richter Belmont as revenge for killing his master... and him... twice.
 Once Alucard and Maria expose his involvement, he switches to Plan B and revives Dracula again.

 - An example From a Certain Point of View happens in Tales of Vesperia, where the Fallen Hero Duke picks up where Pharoh left off; trying to save the world through questionable means.
 Unfortunately, nobody realizes until it's too late that his Necessary Evils include Kill 'em All.
 Oh, and the name of one of his attacks?
 Dragon Ascendant.
 It's from a certain point of view because, with a few exceptions, the game runs on White and Grey Morality.